 After doing the Tama Lakes track, I almost feel like the Alpine Crossing won’t be able to ‘beat it’.
 We definitely want to go back and do it, but the sheer peacefulness of the Tama Lakes walk made it really special, although I’m sure even this lesser-known walk is busier in the summer!

-Tips for enjoying the Tama Lakes track – Take layers!
+Tips for enjoying the Tama Lakes track – This is the most challenging of these North Island hikes.
+Don’t underestimate it.
+Take layers!
 Even in the summer.
 The wind seems to tunnel through the valley, especially once you get to the top of the upper lakes path.
 Also don’t be afraid to turn back, if the visibility had dropped on the way to the lakes, in the same way that it did on the way back, there’s no way we’d have been able to complete it.
 Don’t push through bad weather, it might look like it’ll only be a short burst but it could also last for hours.

 Camping near the Tama Lakes track – We camped at Whakapapa Holiday Park which is right in the heart of town.
 We were lucky enough to get in last minute but that isn’t always the case.
 The facilities here really good – they even have baths!!
 If you know the dates you’ll be in the Tongariro National Park, I would definitely book ahead.
 Whakapapa Holiday Park is central to most of the walks in the area, and if you’re wanting to do the Tongariro Crossing – which was closed while we were there – they run their own shuttle too!